security-alliance/drill-template/README.md

 ### Phase 4 - Retrospective

 After the drill, it is important to perform a retrospective with the protocol team.
 This should include a discussion of what went well, what could have gone better, and any changes that should be made to the protocol's configuration or response process.
 It is also a good time to discuss any additional training or resources that the protocol team may need.

+A sample retrospective script is available in [`templates/retrospective.md`](templates/retrospective.md).